jmettraux/aac_magic/src/spells.md

 Healing arrow.

 Works from 15 feet on only.
-Gives 1d3 + skill HP to the target.
+Grants 1d3 + _volume_ HP to the target.
 Does not stabilize a Mortally Wounded creature.

 ## Turquoise Hut